 School Houses

-🟥 Ujjaini (Red House)
+🟥 UJJAIN (Red House)

-• About Ujjaini: Ujjaini (modern-day Ujjain) was one of the most prominent cities of ancient India.
+• About Ujjaini: Ujjain (modern-day Ujjain) was one of the most prominent cities of ancient India.
 It was a major center for astronomy, mathematics, and literature.
 Famous scholars like Varāhamihira and Brahmagupta worked here.

 • Why Red?

-🟨 Takshila (Yellow House)
+🟨 TAKSHASHILA (Yellow House)

-• About Takshila: Also known as TAKSHASHILA, Often regarded as the first university in the world, Takshashila was a hub of learning in subjects like medicine, law, military science, and philosophy.
+• About Takshashila: Also known as TAKSHASHILA, Often regarded as the first university in the world, Takshashila was a hub of learning in subjects like medicine, law, military science, and philosophy.
 Scholars like Chanakya (Kautilya) and Panini taught here.

 • Why Yellow?